Neighboring

 I somehow discovered the local extension office in the next county offer was offering training, events, and lots of support around all things neighboring

-In March of 2022 had the opportunity to attend one of their Neighboring 201 classes at the library and had my mind opened to whole new possibilities of being really intentional as a neighbor, and for leading those efforts in my very rural country community.
+In March of 2022, I had the opportunity to attend one of their Neighboring 201 classes at the library and had my mind opened to whole new possibilities of being really intentional as a neighbor and for leading those efforts in my very rural country community.
 Being so new to where we lived, I assumed we were the only "newbies" and that others had likely been there for a long time and already knew one another.

 Ready for Mentoring and Training?

-Regardless of where you live in the world, I invite you to join my neighboring mentor David Burton in his online Introduction to Neighboring 101 initiative!
-The classes are free each month, but registration is necessary to receive the zoom link for the class.
+Regardless of where you live in the world, I invite you to join my neighboring mentor, David Burton, in his online Introduction to Neighboring 101 initiative!
+The classes are free monthly, but registration is necessary to receive the Zoom link.

 Register anytime in 2022 to begin getting meeting notices and recordings of past classes.
 Starting in 2023, there will be a one-time fee of $25 to enroll in Neighboring 101.